Air source heat pump

 Air-source heat pumps are used to move heat between two heat exchangers, one outside the building which is fitted with fins through which air is forced using a fan and the other which either directly heats the air inside the building or heats water which is then circulated around the building through radiators or underfloor heating which releases the heat to the building.
 These devices can also operate in a cooling mode where they extract heat via the internal heat exchanger and eject it into the ambient air using the external heat exchanger.
 Some can be used to heat water for washing which is stored in a domestic hot water tank.

 Air-source heat pumps are relatively easy and inexpensive to install, so are the most widely used type.
 In mild weather, coefficient of performance (COP) may be between 2 and 5, while at temperatures below around -8 C an air-source heat pump may still achieve a COP of 1 to 4.

 While older air-source heat pumps performed relatively poorly at low temperatures and were better suited for warm climates, newer models with variable-speed compressors remain highly efficient in freezing conditions allowing for wide adoption and cost savings in places like Minnesota and Maine in the United States.

+In Europe, the boycott of Russian gas has accelerated the shift toward alternative.
+If 14 million were to switch to heat pumps, consumption could be reduced by 13 billion cubic metres.
+Heat pumps are up to five times more energy-efficient than conventional boilers, and in the UK, HVAC are now about 27 percent cheaper to operate than gas boilers.